skyrych/hello-world/README.md

 Hi Humans!

-My name is Bender and my primary goal is to kill all humans!
+My name is Bender and my primary goal is to kill you all!